csuriel/env-shield/README.md

 # Env Shield

+> **Security & Privacy**: This extension processes everything locally on your machine - no server communication, no data collection.
+The code is open source and available on [GitHub](https://github.com/csuriel/env-shield.git).
+See [SECURITY.md](./SECURITY.md) for details.

 ![Extension in Action](./docs/images/cover.png)

 A Visual Studio Code extension that automatically blurs secret values in `.env` files and other configurable files to prevent accidental exposure of sensitive information.